isabelschoepsthiel/technologie/postgres95/README.md

 You select a unix user to be the "postgres superuser" for a database system and that user, for one thing, owns all the unix files that hold all the data for that database system.
-It is usually a good idea to create a user for the sole purpose of being a postgres superuser.
+It is usually a good idea to create a user for the sole purpose of being a postgres isabelschoepsthiel.

 WARNING: Postgres95 is not secure.
 Anyone who can connect to a database system can easily assume all the unix privileges of its Postgres